 Millennials shoulder a large portion of the nation’s debt and are most likely to report that student loan debt is a problem for young borrowers.
 Here’s how student debt is currently affecting millennials.

-- Over 79 percent of millennials report that student debt is a problem for young people in the United States.
+- Over 79% of millennials report that student debt is a problem for young people in the United States.

 Student loan debt relief for millennials

-- General forbearance: The current administrative forbearance is granted automatically to all federal borrowers.
+- General forbearance: The current administrative forbearance, set to end in October, is granted automatically to all federal borrowers.
 However, the Education Department also offers a general forbearance for up to 12 months if you face financial hardship.
 Private lenders may also offer hardship forbearance for those who qualify, but the details and time length will vary from lender to lender.

 - Refinancing: Refinancing involves taking out a new private loan to pay off your existing loan debt with a lower interest rate.
 However, refinancing will eliminate every federal relief option, so consider all other options first.
 If you can score a lower rate, it’s worth considering after the forbearance period ends.

-- Repayment plans: There are multiple repayment options available to federal borrowers, like graduated repayment — that extend your repayment timeline to provide some monthly relief.
+- Repayment plans: Multiple repayment options are available to federal borrowers, like graduated repayment — that extend your repayment timeline to provide some monthly relief.
 Private lenders may offer similar plans, so check with your lender to see what’s available.

 Student loan debt for Gen Z